 ACU's mass notification system has a feature called "Post Tips".
-Our community can provide tips to Campus Safety relating to crimes, safety concerns, request safety escorts, etc. Push the "Blue" button from the Punch Alert App, and the user has the ability to provide text or photographs to Campus Safety.
+Our community can provide tips to Campus Safety relating to crimes, safety concerns, request safety escorts, etc. Push the "Blue" button from the STOPit App, and the user can provide text or photographs to Campus Safety.